ZhenkaiShou/project/stand alone implementation/DQN/README.md

 </p>

 ### Training Time
 All these 3 variants are trained via Amazon Web Service with a g3.4xlarge instance.
+For asynchronous and parallel implementation, 10 workers / environments are created.

 The training time for each variant is shown below.

 |    Variant   | Time(s) |
 |:------------:|:-------:|